line/line-bot-sdk-ruby/migration_from_v1_to_v2_guide.md

 - `Shop`
   and so on.

-In addition, the same `MessagingAPI` is divided into `ApiBlobClient` for APIs that use https://api-data.line.me to upload and download files.
+In addition, the same `MessagingApi` is divided into `ApiBlobClient` for APIs that use https://api-data.line.me to upload and download files.

-- `Line::Bot::V2::MessagingAPI::ApiClient`.
+- `Line::Bot::V2::MessagingApi::ApiClient`.
-- `Line::Bot::V2::MessagingAPI::ApiBlobClient`.
+- `Line::Bot::V2::MessagingApi::ApiBlobClient`.

 These are planned to be integrated in the future, but this has not yet been accomplished.